sioiokwong/apps/base/README.md

-To host your selections as a local page, you can make a copy of the localsite/base folder.
+To host your selections as a local page, make a copy of the apps/base folder.
 [Setup&nbsp;steps](../../localsite/start/).
 Update the param values in your new page header to set your default location, industries and impacts.